lsbFlying/resy/README.md

   }
 }

-// You can add a props type interface to the generic type of view. const TestComPropsView = view<ComPropsType>(ClassComProps)(store);
+// you can add a props type interface to the generic type of view. const TestComPropsView = view<ComPropsType>(ClassComProps)(store);

 function App() {